Chapter 8: Mathematics#

 knowing the enthalpy of the following two subreactions.

 Using Hess’s law, we need to multiply the subreactions 1 and 2 by coefficients and add them together to generate the overall net reaction.
 Remember that reversing a reaction results in reversing the sign of reaction enthalpy, so it’s the same as multiplying by -1.
 We can represent this calculation using matrices show below where r\(_1\) and r\(_2\) are the coefficients for each subreaction.
 The values in each row of the first matrix are the number of SO\(_2\), SO\(_3\), O\(_2\), and S\(_8\) molecules, respectively, in the two subreactions, and the numbers in the last matrix are the numbers of the same molecules in the net reaction.
-The gray molecular formulas in the equation below are not part of the equation but rather are simply a label for clarity.
+The gray molecular formulas in the equation below are not part of the equation but rather are simply labels for clarity.
 You may notice that the coefficients in the balance equations on the reactant side are negative while products are positive.
 This allows us keep track of the side they are on.

 If the three matrices are called A, R, and Y, respectively, we can rewrite the above calculation as follows.